United National Congress: Party infighting

 On 8 March 2006, Yetming announced he was formally leaving the UNC and would serve out his term as an independent.
 His chief reason was the return of Maharaj to the UNC, a move which he opposed.

 As internal wranglings continued in the party, it appeared that a rift between Dookeran and the Executive was deepening.
 Newspaper accounts indicated that pro-Panday executives and Dookeran were largely functioning independently of each other.
 Dookeran also suffered a loss of support as Deputy Leader Jack Warner and Roodal Moonilal, MP for Oropouche, announced their support of Panday.

-In March, Senator Robin Montano's Senate appointment was revoked by Panday.
+On February 10, Panday fired Senator Robin Montano as an opposition senator.
 Montano had supported Dookeran and opposed the return of Maharaj to the UNC.

 On 24 April, Panday was convicted of fraud for failing to disclose a bank account under the rules of the Integrity Act.
 He was sentenced to 2 years hard labour.
 At the UNC rally held that night Dookeran was not permitted to speak on the platform.
 Maharaj, however was seated centre stage at that rally.

 On 25 April, Panday's appointment as Opposition Leader was revoked by President George Maxwell Richards.
 In a surprise move the next day, seven UNC MPs announced their support of Deputy Political Leader Kamla Persad-Bissessar as the new Opposition Leader.
 Persad-Bissessar was appointed Opposition Leader the following day but stated that she would step aside should Panday's appeal prove successful.

 The Courts released Panday on bail on Friday 28 April, on the ground of his medical ailments.
 Following his release on bail, he tendered his resignation as chairman of the party on 1 May 2006.
 The UNC executive did not immediately accept his resignation.